I use Scrivener for all my writing projects and one of those projects is called Marketing ME.

 Here's what the binder in my Marketing ME project looks like today, and yes, there is a typo ...

-Last Sunday, I attended a full-day workshop on how to develop a writer's presence online.
+Last Sunday, I attended a full-day workshop.

 The class comprised novel writers, short story writers, a poet, and several bloggers - a truly mixed bunch of writers, all keen to come to grips with the technology of websites, social media opportunities and the mysteries of the Internet.